usdaud/algotradinglib.github.io/en/pedia/g/gaussian_processes.md

 ### Sentiment Analysis

-GPs can be used in conjunction with natural language processing to measure market sentiment from news articles, social media, and other textual data.
+GPs can be used in conjunction with [natural language processing](../n/natural_language_processing_(nlp)_in_trading.md) to measure market sentiment from news articles, social media, and other textual data.
 This sentiment can be incorporated into [trading algorithms](../t/trading_algorithms.md) to improve prediction accuracy.

 ## Challenges and Limitations